May 26, 2023Review Post

 If you love to sew, then these Embroidered Eggs are great.
-They’re a little bit more challenging than some of the other Easter eggs on this list, but worth the effort.
+They’re a little bit more challenging than some of the other Easter eggs on this list but worth the effort.
 They are sure to win over Easter guests for their originality and beauty!
 Are you up for trying a new and unique Easter egg decorating technique?

 Button, button, who’s got the button?
 Round up your colorful button collection for this fabulous button-covered Easter egg decorating idea!
 Additionally, you’ll need Styrofoam eggs, acrylic paints, and craft or jewel glue.
-Get your kids to help you pick the buttons for each button-covered Easter egg, and then glue to your heart’s content.
+Get your kids to help you pick the buttons for each button-covered Easter egg, and then glue them to your heart’s content.
 They are sure to capture the attention of all of your Easter guests!

 19. DIY Pineapple Easter Eggs

 Get ready to smile!
 DIY pineapple Easter eggs are as fun to make as they are to find during a traditional Easter egg hunt!
-These DIY pineapple Easter eggs add a really exciting pop of color, and are really simple to make.
+These DIY pineapple Easter eggs add a really exciting pop of color and are really simple to make.
 Add them to your egg decorating ideas!
 They only require hard-boiled or hallowed out eggs, yellow craft paint & paintbrush, green cardstock, hot glue gun, and scissors to make!

 Are you stumped on how to decorate your Easter eggs this year?
 Are you ready to give up the traditional egg dye in favor of something more unique?
-These people Easter eggs add a great graphic element — perfect if you’re getting into your more creative side.
+These cute people Easter eggs add a great graphic element — perfect if you’re getting into your more creative side.

 21. Party Animals Eggs

 These Sakura Easter Eggs are inspired by the Japanese cherry blossom season.
 They’re perfect for spring, and a great way to teach your kids about different parts of the world.
-You’ll need clean plastic Easter eggs, quick-dry all-purpose adhesive, yarn, tweezers, pink flower sequins, metallic bronze and gold acrylic paint, fine tip brush, water, and a marker pen.
+You’ll need clean plastic Easter eggs, quick-dry all-purpose adhesive, yarn, tweezers, pink flower sequins, metallic bronze and gold acrylic paint, a fine-tip brush, water, and a marker pen.
 Kids will love the process of winding and gluing the yarn around the plastic eggs.
 Then comes the fun of decorating the egg with hand-drawn branches, painted over with metallic bronze and gold paint.
 Gluing on the pink “flower” sequins is the final touch!

-All you need for these for these Silver and Gold Tack Easter Eggs are foam eggs, thumbtacks and fasteners.
+All you need for these Silver and Gold Tack Easter Eggs are foam eggs, thumbtacks, and fasteners.
 The creative process is a cinch!
 Unwrap your foam egg and start by pinning a straight line of thumbtacks from the top of the egg to the underneath part of the egg and up the other side.
 Then simply start to fill in the rest of the egg with thumbtacks.
 Each egg requires about 200 thumbtacks/fasteners and approximately 15 minutes to complete it.
 This would be a great Easter craft for older kids, and getting everything you need is a breeze.